 - Lecture Presentation: 20 minute lecture presentation (15 minute presentation + 5 minute question-time)

 - 5 × 5 Presentations: 5 minute lecture presentation using only 5 slides, followed by panel discussion.

 - Workshop/Movement sessions: 40 minute interactive practical session, including question-time.

 Abstract Categories and Submission Portals

 Interventional and Descriptive Research

-This includes any original research that studies the effect of any intervention to improve the health, well-being and performance of performing artists.
-These include but are not limited to surgical, pharmaceutical, physical and psychological interventions.
-Descriptive studies include normative, epidemiological, and correlation studies, as well as non-intervention case studies and qualitative studies.Prepare Your Abstract
+This includes original research that studies i) the effect of an intervention to improve the health, well-being and performance of performing artists (i.e. including but not limited to surgical, pharmaceutical, physical and psychological interventions), ii) descriptive studies including normative, epidemiological, and correlation studies, as well as non-intervention case studies and qualitative studies, and iii) literature reviews.

 Teachers, coaches, educators, rehearsal directors, physicians and clinicians can gather profound insights into the psychological and physiological problems faced by performers.
 This wisdom, which is often supported by education and research, can be instructive to other performing arts practitioners and clinicians.
 This category of presentation offers those with an extensive history of working with performing artists an opportunity to share insights based on their personal experiential knowledge.